jens-markussen/GadeSolverApp/README.md

 The format of the output may be adjusted using the radio buttons (for adding a solution number/index, number of solutions, or alternatively exporting as KML for viewing into e.g. Google Earth).

 When pressing "Go", a line is populated with the exact command line arguments.
 This can be handy for saving the inputs for later as you may pass the arguments into the app as well.
-To pass arguments directly into the app.
-To start the app with a set range for `k` (the number of digits in the Gade), do
+To pass arguments directly into the app, simply add them to the command line.
+For example, to start the app with a set range for `k` (the number of digits in the Gade) between 6 and 8 - both inclusive, do

 ```
 java -jar GadeSolverApp.jar -k 6 8